agoose77/jupytex/README.md

     Some source code
 \end{code}
 ```
+.
+See the configuration section for valid options in `opts`.
 5. Run `jupytex-make` (which is a pass-through to `latexmk --shell-escape`)
 6. Run `jupytex-clean` to remove JupyTex-related run files.